teobugslayer/InstallSitefinity/readme.md

   If you don't have it installed, the script will guide you how to do so.

+## How to use

+Clone or download a copy of the repository.
+Mind the included binary files - they are the web installers of Visual Studio 2022 and SQL Server 2022 Express.
+The files are digitally signed by Microsoft but you can always download fresh copies from microsoft.com and replace the provided ones.

+Then, run `Install-Sitefinity.ps1`.

 ## License

 Copyright © 2025 - Present Progress Software Corporation and/or one of its subsidiaries or affiliates.
 All rights reserved.